MRes Criminology (Social Statistics) / Overview

-- You are considering doctoral research and/or planning a professional research career in criminology with a focus on social statistics and quantitative data analysis
+- Prepare for doctoral research and/or planning a professional research career in criminology with a focus on social statistics and quantitative data analysis.

-- You are interested in advanced, systematic quantitative research methods and theoretical arguments in criminology or socio-legal studies
+- Explore advanced, systematic quantitative research methods and theoretical arguments in criminology or socio-legal studies.

-- You are looking for formal, comprehensive, multi-disciplinary training in quantitative research methodologies and transferable employment related skills
+- Attain formal, comprehensive, multi-disciplinary training in quantitative research methodologies and transferable employment related skills.

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.

 All fees for entry will be subject to yearly review and incremental rises per annum are also likely over the duration of courses lasting more than a year for UK/EU students (fees are typically fixed for International students, for the course duration at the year of entry).
 For general fees information please visit: postgraduate fees .
 Always contact the department if you are unsure which fee applies to your qualification award and method of attendance.